marjanabedini/data-science-portfolio/README.md

 # ⭐ Selected Projects

-The projects below represent selected examples of my work in data science.
-They reflect my experience applying machine learning, analytics, data engineering, visualization, and cloud technologies to solve practical data problems using real-world datasets.
+The projects below highlight practical applications of data science across machine learning, analytics, data engineering, visualization, and cloud technologies.
+Each project focuses on solving a real-world problem using modern data tools and techniques.
 ---

 ## MarFlix Intelligence